PayDock/mobile-sdk-doc/digital-wallet-widgets/flypay.md

-# FlyPay Widget
+# Flypay Widget

-The FlyPay Widget integrates with FlyPay using a WebView component.
-This handles the communication between FlyPay and the SDK.
+The FlyPay Widget integrates with Flypay using a WebView component.
+This handles the communication between Flypay and the SDK.
 Once completed, the WebView component returns the `FlyPayOrderId`.

 ![FlyPay View](/img/FlyPay.png)